Franz Ziereis

-Franz Xaver Ziereis (13 August 1905 – 24 May 1945) was the commandant of the Mauthausen concentration camp from 1939 until the camp was liberated by the American forces in 1945.
+Franz Xaver Ziereis (13 August 1905 – 24 May 1945) was the commandant of the Mauthausen concentration camp from 1939 until the camp was liberated by American forces in 1945.

+Biography

-Early life and SS career
+Early life

 Ziereis was born on 13 August 1905 in Munich, Kingdom of Bavaria, German Empire (now in Bavaria, Germany), where he spent 8 years in elementary school and then began as an apprentice and messenger boy in a department store.
 In the evenings he studied commerce.
 In 1922 he went to work as a labourer in a carpentry shop.

+SS career

-Ziereis joined Germany's Reichswehr (army) on 1 April 1924, for a period of 12 years.
-He was discharged with the rank of sergeant in 1936 and joined the SS on September 30 of the same year.
+Ziereis joined the Reichswehr—the army of the Weimar Republic—on 1 April 1924, for a period of 12 years.
+He was discharged with the rank of sergeant in 1936 and joined the Schutzstaffel—"SS"—on September 30 of the same year.
 He attained the rank of SS-Obersturmführer and was assigned as a training instructor to the SS-Totenkopfverbände.
 In 1937 he was given command of a Totenkopfverbände unit and later became a training instructor.